maddisondesigns/ephemeris/readme.txt

-Blog Sidebar: Appears in the sidebar on the blog and archive pages only Single Post Sidebar: Appears in the sidebar on single posts only Page Sidebar: Appears in the sidebar on pages only
+Blog Sidebar: Appears in the sidebar on the blog and archive pages only Single Post Sidebar: Appears in the sidebar on single posts only Page Sidebar: Appears in the sidebar on pages only WooCommerce Sidebar: Appears in the sidebar on WooCommerce pages only

 The Footer Widget areas are dynamic!
 You can use up to four of these and they'll magically space themselves out evenly.
 For example, if you only add widgets into the First Footer Widget Area, then it will expand the full width of the page.
 However, if you add widgets to all four Footer Widget Areas, they'll magically space themselves out over four equal columns.
-First Footer Widget Area: Appears in the footer sidebar Second Footer Widget Area: Appears in the footer sidebar Third Footer Widget Area: Appears in the footer sidebar Fourth Footer Widget Area: Appears in the footer sidebar
+Footer Widget 1: Appears in the footer in column 1 Footer Widget 2: Appears in the footer in column 2 Footer Widget 3: Appears in the footer in column 3 Footer Widget 4: Appears in the footer in column 4

 Custom Logo